 And of course, indoor mice that carry fleas will spread them to your cats, especially if your kitties are good at catching them.

 Along with your indoor environment, other places your pet visits such as the groomer or cat boarding can have fleas left behind by other animals.
 Check online reviews to see if others have run into this problem, and always feel free to ask about outbreaks before you book your appointment.
 Keeping your pet healthy is very important so use this information to lower the risk that they have to deal with fleas.
+It's also highly recommended to administer a good topical anti-flea solution such as Bravecto for cats to prevent flea infestations.

 More Flea and Tick Control Advice